-Summary: Complications following total knee replacement in experienced hands are not common.
+Summary: Complications following partial knee replacement in experienced hands are not common.
 This list of complications is not exhaustive.
 Rare and unusual problems can result.
 Most of these are treatable and do not lead to failure of the operation.

 The success rate of this procedure in restoring stability to the knee is very good although there can be some deterioration over time.
 Most patients are happy with the outcome of this operation.
-Some possible complications include the following: